ericposas/spidermap/README.md

 ##To do:

+  Uploaded Files:
+    - Create a 'My Files' component that will list a user's uploaded CSV files

+  Database Saves:
+    - Save user's created maps to their User profile

   Optimization:
     - When a Dropdown component mounts, fetch the api resources (only if not exists in the store).
 Once set, we shouldn't need to fetch if the data is already in the Redux store.
 Currently, we fetch new data every time the Dropdown component mounts.